 Firearms are an acceptable method of euthanasia, but should only be used when safe to do so.
 Firearms must only be used by holders of an appropriate firearms licence, in accordance with the Firearms Act 1996.
-Depending on the location, a 'Populous Place Permit' from Victoria Police may be required.
+Depending on the location, a Public Place Permit (police.vic.gov.au/public-place-permits) from Victoria Police may be required.